revoltchat/revolt/README.md

-performance      | Issues relating to app performance privacy          | Change which improves user privacy question         | Further information is requested wontfix          | This will not be worked on use-preview      | Create GitHub pages preview for PR
+performance      | Issues relating to app performance privacy          | Change which improves user privacy question         | Further information is requested tech debt        | This issue or pull request is related to technical maintenance support          | This issue would be better suited as a support ticket wontfix          | This will not be worked on use-preview      | Create GitHub pages preview for PR